mnhat3896/myDevOpsBlog/content/en/posts/backup_DB_inside_AKS_with_cronjob.md

 * With mongodb you need to create SC, then create PVC base on SC.
   *So, for what?*.
-  When you run a cronjob, you create a path inside it, this path used for save data back up. this path also mount to Azure file share.
-To do this, you create a custom SC base on your Azure Storage Account, then create PVC.
+  When you start a cronjob, you create a path inside it, this path used for save data back up. this path also mount to Azure file share.
+To do this, you create a custom SC base on your Azure Storage Account name, then create PVC.

   Create a file `sc.yaml` and run command: `kubectl apply -f sc.yaml`